tanggongbo/negation-evaluation-nmt/contrastive-zhen/README.md

+we create a contrastive evaluation set for negation on EN->ZH, using the development and test sets from the WMT shared translation task 2017--2020.
+The contrastive evaluation set also has two sub-categories: negation deletion and negation insertion.

+We first select the five most popular Chinese negation cues -- "bu", "mei", "wu", "fei", and "bie" (不,没,无,非,别).
+Then, we manually delete the negation cue from the reference or insert a negation cue into the reference, without affecting the grammaticality.
+The negation deletion and negation insertion categories have 2,005 and 3,062 sets with contrastive translations, respectively.

-For each contrastive translation pairs, the first target sentence is the reference, and the remaining target sentences are contrastive translations.
+For each contrastive translation pair, the first target sentence is the reference, and the remaining target sentences are contrastive translations.

 run the following commands for evaluation: